bmeviauac01/datadriven/docs/en/lecture-notes/transactions/index.md

     !!! note "Simple statements are transactions too" Since all SQL statements run within a transaction scope, the transaction properties are automatically guaranteed for all statements.
 For example, a `delete` statement affecting multiple records cannot abort and delete only half of the records.

 1. The developer executes a `begin transaction` SQL statement to start a transaction, and completes it either with `commit` or `rollback`.
-Commit completes the translation and saves its changes, while rollback aborts the transaction and undoes its changes.
+Commit completes the transaction and saves its changes, while rollback aborts the transaction and undoes its changes.

     !!! note "Nested transactions"
         Some database management systems enable nested transactions too.
 Completing transactions follow the nesting: each level needs to be committed.